petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/message-boards/developer-guide/message-boards-api-basics.md

 ### Tutorial Code

-Below is sample code to demonstrate the Headless API.
+Below is the sample code to demonstrate the Headless API.
 This code includes both sample cURL and Java files.

 Run the following command to download and unzip the [sample code](https://resources.learn.liferay.com/dxp/latest/en/collaboration-and-social/message-boards/developer-guide/liferay-y3a6.zip):